|Tuesday, 14th April, 2015

 Author of the guide, Islay Mactaggart, Research Fellow in Disability and Global Health at the London School of Hygiene & Tropical Medicine, said: “”The Key Informant Method provides programme leaders, disability advocates and other researchers with a low-cost and reliable way of identifying children with disabilities in any context.
 This guide represents the sum of our learning so far on how to get the most from this approach and we hope it will improve the ability of organisations to collect data on disability in children and use this to meet their needs and inform policy making and programme planning.””

-Previous research from the London School of Hygiene & Tropical Medicine and Plan International found children with disabilities are 10 times less likely to attend school than children without disabilities.
+Previous research from the London School of Hygiene & Tropical Medicine (open link in new tab) and Plan International found children with disabilities are 10 times less likely to attend school than children without disabilities.
 Even when children with disabilities do access education, they often fall behind their peers.
 Children with disabilities are also more likely to have experienced a serious illness in the last 12 months than children without disabilities, and on some instances are less likely to have received treatment for their illness.

 The resource includes training materials and timetables, data collection forms and protocols for working with children and identifying childhood disability.Back